arteeh/pinetime/README.md

 	- Turn on the display when holding the watch upwards, or on tap or button press.
 	- Turn on the display on tap or button press
 	- Turn on the display on button press only
-- Time until the display goes back to sleep (options: off, 5s, 10s, 30s)
+- Time until the display goes back to sleep (options: 5s, 10s, 30s, off)

 ##### Reset this device

-This screen shows a confirmation dialog on whether the user wants to reboot the device.
+This shows a confirmation dialog on whether the user wants to reboot the device.
 When 'yes' is pressed, reboot the device.
 On 'no', go back to the settings screen.

 ## Battery icon information